Changissnz/nu_merchant_principal/README.md

-In diagram GCGD2, the arrow from group D to "middle ground" G is a query (request) by some arbitrary set of D's entities for resources, physical or otherwise, to aid in the entities' objective of underminement.
-And the "middle ground" G responds by a function that outputs a product (physical or otherwise) back to members of
+In diagram GCGD2, the arrow from group D to "middle ground" G is a query (request) by some arbitrary set of D's entities for resources, physical or otherwise, to aid in the entities' ulterior objective of underminement.
-D selected by G as the receiver of the product.
+And the "middle ground" G responds by a function that outputs a product (physical or otherwise) back to members of D selected by G as the receiver of the product.

 Diagram GCGD3 shows the process of underminement from start to potential "finish".
 The blue nodes are labeled